JimKonstantinopoulos/The_Wild_Oasis/README.md

 # The Wild Oasis

 Single page application to create, update or delete cabins where a user can rent for the correct price.
-Bookings are created and managed via the as well as statistics for each booking can be shown at the
+Bookings are created and managed via the app as well as statistics for each booking can be shown at the header's dashboard.

 # Languages
 <ol>